 The Professional Development and Innovation Grants (PDIG) are available to public and private schools and centres in the youth, adult and vocational training sectors.
 Two categories of grants are available.
-Please be sure to review the LCEEQ Funding Document 2020-2021 or the 2021-2022 Funding Document and study the rubrics that will be used for project assessment.
+Please be sure to review the 2021-2022 Funding Document or 2022-2023 Funding Document and study the rubrics that will be used for project assessment.

 LCEEQ is now using our unified Project Funding and Application system.
 You can access the PDIG application form by using the link to your applicant dashboard.
 You'll need to have an LCEEQ account in order to do so.